KarimAziev/redux-saga-modal/README.md

 const rootReducer = combineReducers({
   // ...your other reducers
-  // you have to pass formReducer under 'modal' key,
+  // you have to pass modalReducer under 'modal' key,
-  // for custom keys use 'getModalState'
+  // for custom keys use 'getModalsState'
-  modals: formReducer
+  modals: modalReducer
 })

 const store = createStore(rootReducer)